 I’ve been snowboarding for the better part of a decade, and during my first year, I heard about Trollhaugen.
 Anyone that snowboards or skis in the Twin Cities has heard about this ski resort, and I’m pretty confident a good chunk of them have attended a late-night session.

 Trollhaugen isn’t the largest resort, they only have 3 chairlifts and a couple of tow ropes.
 The vertical footage isn’t that high, but it’s an extremely popular snowboarding resort in Western Wisconsin & Minnesota.

 The reason I love Trollhaugen is the atmosphere.
-On most Friday nights you can shred until 3am, and they have live music in the bar.
-One time they even setup a bar and grill on top of the hill between chairs 1 & 3 (See The Trollhaugen Map).
-At this spot, you can purchase shots and brats.
+On most Friday nights you can shred until 3 am, and they have live music in the bar.
+One time they even set up a bar and grill on top of the hill between chairs 1 & 3 (See The Trollhaugen Map).
+At this spot, you could purchase shots and brats.

 It made the night epic.

 Speaking strictly about terrain, beginners and intermediate riders will have a great time at this resort.
 If you’re an advanced mountain who’s been to the mountains, you might experience some boredom if you’re alone.
-There’s always friend to be made though.
+There is always a friend to be made though.